AdobeXD/xd-to-flutter-plugin/README.md

 It will generate warnings on export if any fonts are not defined in the `pubspec.yaml` file for the project.

-## Color Assets
+## Assets Export
-Color assets are optionally exported as a class of named static properties which can be used in your application.
+Color & character style assets (ie. from the XD Assets panel) are optionally exported as a class of static properties which can be used in your application.
+Only assets that have been given a name are included.

-Currently these named colors are not used in the exported widgets due to limitations in how Adobe XD implements color assets.
-Current color assets simply associate a name with a color value, which means that any use of that color in the design file gets associated with the the name, often incorrectly.
+Currently these assets are not used in the exported widgets due to limitations in how Adobe XD implements assets.
+Current  assets simply associate a name with a value, which means that any use of that value in the design file gets associated with the the name, often incorrectly.

 ## Images